zelix-lang/Zelix/SECURITY.md

 ## 👋 Welcome

-Welcome to the official Fluent repository!
-In this file, you'll find a guide on how to report security vulnerabilities in the Fluent programming language.
+Welcome to the official Zelix repository!
+In this file, you'll find a guide on how to report security vulnerabilities in the Zelix programming language.

 ---